This site is operated and funded by members of our class.

 After a year of planning and cajoling, our Birthday Bash is now in the history books.
 A total of 46 people attended.
-You can view a list of all who attended in the Class News section below.

 Awards were given to people who have helped make our past reunions a success, namely, Bob Bruno, Myles Seitz, Bob Davidson, Ruth (Yablonsky) Becker, Eileen (Kesden) Reinish, Charlie and Rosalind Berger, and Phyllis (Hoffman)Miller.
 An award will be mailed to Doreen (Deutsch) Spungin who was unable to attend.

 An award was also presented to Stuart Rothstein, the Director of the TJHS Alumni Association, who has always underwritten our gatherings and provided the Jeff banner to be hung high in our hearts.
 He was also given a donation of $200 for the Alumni Association on behalf of the Class of '55.

 Another expression of thanks to a grateful and humble classmate who takes great pleasure in keeping us all together.

 The letter reads as follows: